ava-loan/avaloan/README.md

 * Borrowing rate - yearly interest rate owned by borrowers

 In the middle of the screen, there are two widgets showing data for the connected **user**:
-* Deposits - sum of deposits with earned interests and the history of deposits and withdrawals
+* Deposits - sum of deposits with earned interest and the history of deposits and withdrawals
-* Loans - sum of loans with paid interests and the history of borrowings and repayments
+* Loans - sum of loans with paid interest and the history of borrowings and repayments

 ## Smart loan view